 Dementia and Alzheimer’s Caregiver Conference, November 2015 in Santa Rosa.
-This free event was held at Jackson Theater, Sonoma Country Day School, 4400 Day School Place, Santa Rosa, California, and intended for caregivers, friends, and family members.
+This free event was held at Jackson Theater, Sonoma Country Day School, Santa Rosa, California, and prepared for caregivers, friends, and family members.
 Speakers reviewed the spectrum of dementia diseases (e.g. Alzheimer’s, Lewy Body Dementia) and shared techniques for quality care.
-Click here for a PDF of the event agenda.
-Access videos of each of the seven segments of the event on the BSN Youtube channel.
+Click here for the event agenda.
+Watch videos of each of the seven segments of the event on the BSN Youtube channel.

 Parkinson’s and Atypical Parkinsonism Caregiver Symposium, July 12, 2014, at the Crowne Plaza in Foster City.
 This one-day conference was organized by the American Parkinson’s Disease Association (APDA) Information and Referral Center at the Stanford University School of Medicine in coordination with BSN which provided the event registration, staffing, and promotion.
 You can see the agenda here.
 This event was not video recorded.